HLOverflow/2016-CTF101-workshops-writeups/challenge9/solution.md

 Challenge description:
 ==
 < oops!
-I lost the challenge descripting during editing... >
+I lost the challenge description during editing... >

 ---
 At the website, there is a login page and a search user page.